AusDTO/dta-website/_posts/2018-02-09-agile-policy-development.md

 hero-image: /images/blog-banners/agile-policy-development-hero.png
 facebook-image: /images/blog-facebook/agile-policy-development-facebook.png
 twitter-image: /images/blog-twitter/agile-policy-development-twitter.png
-searchexcerpt: Following the release of our whole of government policy for secure cloud, we look at how it was developed.
+searchexcerpt: Following the release of our whole-of-government policy for secure cloud, we look at how it was developed.
 And whether policy design can be iterative.
-lede: "Following the release of our whole of government policy for secure cloud, we look at how it was developed.
+lede: "Following the release of our whole-of-government policy for secure cloud, we look at how it was developed.
 And whether policy design can be iterative."
 ---
 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}{{ page.hero-image }}" alt="A group of people standing in front of a white board covered in post-it notes.">
   <figcaption>
-    <p><em>Caption: Colleagues from across government get involved in planning our new whole of government strategy for secure cloud</em></p>
+    <p><em>Caption: Colleagues from across government get involved in planning our new whole-of-government strategy for secure cloud</em></p>
   </figcaption>
 </figure>

 ## Agile strategy &mdash; does it work?

-I was a little nervous when I joined the DTA to build a whole of government [cloud strategy](/news/new-strategy-for-cloud/) &mdash; not because of the strategy itself but because I was to deliver it using an [agile approach](/standard/3-agile-and-user-centred/).
+I was a little nervous when I joined the DTA to build a whole-of-government [cloud strategy](/news/new-strategy-for-cloud/) &mdash; not because of the strategy itself but because I was to deliver it using an [agile approach](/standard/3-agile-and-user-centred/).

 I started my career as a mainframe programmer and waterfall project management was ingrained in me early on.
 It is a process I am familiar with and while I’ve seen agile methods become a more and more common approach to how we build and deliver products, I hadn’t seen it fully embedded in the way we deliver other activities.
 Was it a good approach to use for development of a strategy?